Affiliate Lab

 Scope

-In addition to recommending tools for evaluating the impact of arts interventions, the resource will offer practical guidance, use cases, and an assessment of the strengths and limitations of each tool (such as cost, time to administer, and recall period).
+In addition to recommending tools for evaluating the impact of arts interventions, the resource offers practical guidance, use cases, and an assessment of the strengths and limitations of each tool (such as cost, time to administer, and recall period).
 The overarching goal of the toolkit is to promote consistent and rigorous evaluation practices within the field of Arts and Health.

 Deliverables